 Most online calculators assume your ductwork is in pristine condition—perfectly sealed, insulated, and sized for your home.
 In reality, that’s rarely the case, especially in older homes.
 Leaky or poorly insulated ducts can lose a significant amount of the air that moves through them, meaning your brand-new, high-efficiency heat pump will have to work overtime just to keep you comfortable.
 If you currently have rooms that are always too hot or too cold, or if your energy bills seem unusually high, your ductwork could be the culprit.
 This is a factor a calculator can’t see, but it’s a critical part of your overall system’s efficiency and something our maintenance programs can help assess.

-Focusing Only on the Upfront Price Tag
+Mistake #4: Focusing Only on the Upfront Price

 It’s easy to get sticker shock and immediately look for the cheapest option.
 However, the initial purchase price is only one part of the equation.
 A less expensive unit might have a lower energy efficiency rating (SEER2 or HSPF2), which means it will cost you more to run every single month.
 Over the 15- to 20-year lifespan of a heat pump, those higher utility bills can add up to thousands of dollars, easily wiping out any initial savings.
 When using a calculator, pay attention to the long-term operational costs.
 A slightly more expensive high-efficiency model often provides a better return on investment through significant energy savings, delivering more value and comfort for your home.